+Command Function

-Command Function hvshut Shuts down RMS on one or more nodes in the configuration.
-The base monitor on the local node sends a message to other online nodes indicating which node or nodes will be shut down. hvswitch Manually switches control of a user application resource from one system node to another in the RMS configuration.
-The resource being switched must be of type userApplication.
-The system node must be of type SysNode. hvutil Provides general administration interface to RMS.
-It performs various resource administration tasks, such as dynamically setting logging levels, sending a resource Offline, clearing faulted resources or hung cluster nodes in the Wait state, setting detector time periods, setting Maintenance Mode, and so forth.
+hvshut Shuts down RMS on one node or all the nodes in the configu- ration.
+The base monitor on the local node sends a message to other online nodes indicating which node or nodes will be shut down.

+hvswitch Manually switches control of a userApplication or a gResource between SysNodes in the RMS configuration.

+hvutil Provides general administration interface to RMS.
+This command performs the following management operations:

+Dynamically setting logging levels

+- Sending the userApplication Offline

+- Sending the gResource Offline

+Clearing faulted resources

+Stopping cluster nodes in the Wait state

+Setting detector time periods

+Setting Maintenance Mode, and so forth